 Most people think that SEO is way cheaper compared with SEM as it involves an organic approach.
 While this can be true in terms of the techniques used, SEO also comes with a price.
 It involves cost for a reliable keyword research tool, hiring a skilled content writer, web designer and of course, a web developer responsible for deploying the page itself.

 While both SEO and SEM are designed to boost more traffic on a website, their results often differ.
 One of the most obvious reasons is that SEM involves paid ads.
 With just a few clicks, your ads will automatically appear in the SERPs.
 Given the ability to turn the ads on and off, SEM also allows you to make adjustments on your ad copy.

 With SEO, on the other hand, it would take quite a while to see how your page is performing.
 Thus, it will also take some time before you can recognise the page’s strengths and weaknesses.
 The good thing about SEO, however, is that once you rank on the SERPs, you no longer have to invest much resources to maintain your current ranking.

 Both Search Engine Optimisation (SEO) and Search Engine Marketing (SEM) can help you build stronger online visibility.
 When it comes to choosing among these two equally-powerful techniques, it is best to consider major factors such as your goals, your needs and your budget.
 At the end of the day, it will all depend on what you want to achieve for your business.

-Feel free to drop us an email at [email protected] or call our hotline +65 8687 8143 on Monday to Friday, 9am to 6pm.
+Torn between investing in SEO or SEM?
+We’re here to help you.
+Email us at email@example.com or call our hotline at +65 8687 8143 from Mondays to Fridays, 9am to 6pm.